Philix27/Philix-Portfolio/books/ego_enemy.md

 rationalize every other opposing opinions to suit his feeling.

 ## Don't be Passionate

+While one maybe passionate about their desires and aspirations, we are to note that sometimes it could hinder us from accomplishments.
+We should be driven by reasons rather than passion.

+Being passionate may make one blind to the world of reality and deaf to the opinions of friends.
+The origin of passion may be earnest and good, but its effect maybe comical and monstrous.

+Being passionate can be paradoxical, where a person can say things he/she wish to accomplish, display the plans they have and have no significant progress to show for it.

+What we need in place of *Passion* is *Purpose*.
+Purpose is like passion, but with boundaries.
+Realism is detachment from this passion and with varied perspective to see things more clearly.

 ## Follow the canvas strategy

+Encourages one to be a humble apprentice/intern.
+Most great artist in history such as Michealangelo and Leonardo Davinci started off as an apprentice.

+Forget about the glory and the praises at the early stage.
+Meanwhile, this shouldn't be mistaken for kissing asses but rather others the opportunity to take the lead.
+Obeisance is the way forward.
+When starting out you are most likely to overestimate your abilities.
+The Canvas Strategy is teaches us about helping others to help you.
+Whenever you are in a place, look for how to add value to them and in return you will benefit from it.

+Sacrifice short-term gratification for long-term pay-offs.

 ## Restrain Yourself
+Sometimes we have to retrain ourselves from attacking even when we feel we mustor we are being oppressed.
+All for the bigger picture/goal.
+One needs to tolorate and endure a certain some shit in order to acheive a a certain goal.
+Be ready to put aside basic sense of fairness and rights you deserve as a human being.

+Whatever we aspire to acheive in some ways is defined by the amount of nonsense we are willing to deal with.
+Ignore the noise; Quietly brush it off and work harder.

 ## Get out of your own head
 *A person who thinks all the time has nothing to think about except thoughts, so he loses touch